OuchenOussama/hespressence/README.md

 - **Processing**: Real-time sentiment analysis is performed using Flink, and the results are sent to PostgreSQL.
 - **Exploratory Analytics**: The dashboard allows for deep analysis of sentiment across different topics and timeframes.
 - **Monitoring**: Track trends and monitor sentiment patterns for ongoing conversations through the dashboard.

-## Contributing

-Feel free to fork this repository, open issues, and submit pull requests.
-Contributions are welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.